Crash into Me

 "Crash into Me" is a song by American rock group Dave Matthews Band.
-It was released in December 1996 as the third single from their second album, Crash.
+It was released on October 29, 1996 as the third single from their second album, Crash.
 It reached number 7 on the US Billboard Modern Rock Tracks chart in March 1997.
 The song was nominated for Best Rock Performance by a Duo or Group with Vocals at the 1998 Grammy Awards.

 Background and writing

 On VH1 Storytellers, Matthews stated that the song was written from the perspective of a Peeping Tom watching a girl at night through her bedroom window.
+Dave Matthews also described the song at the Pinkpop Festival as "a nice song about sex, it's begging for sex."